just1103/Swift_Syntax/Swift Language Guide & Reference.md

 실질적으로 사용자정의 type의 대부분이 structure 및 enumeration 이다.

 - [ ]  Choosing Between Structures and Classes - [https://developer.apple.com/documentation/swift/choosing_between_structures_and_classes](https://developer.apple.com/documentation/swift/choosing_between_structures_and_classes)
+    - Use structures by default.
+    - Use classes when you need Objective-C interoperability.
+    - Use classes when you need to control the identity of the data you're modeling.
+    - Use structures along with protocols to adopt behavior by sharing implementations.

 Note: Classes and actors (행위자) share many of the same characteristics and behaviors.
 For information about actors, see Concurrency (동시성).